-The city of Chattisgarh has been blessed with a great number of pilgrimage sites which are all very famous among Indians.
-And one such place is the 77-meter-long structure known as Jaitkhamb in Giroudpuri Dham, standing as an eternal symbol of the Satnami sect.
+The city of Chhattisgarh has been blessed with a great number of pilgrimage sites which are all very famous among Indians.
+And one such place is the Giroudpuri Dham, standing as an eternal symbol of the Satnami sect.
 It is the tallest Jaitkhamb in the world and draws the attention of tourists from all across the country.

-Giroudpuri Dham has been one of the most religious places to visit in Chhattisgarh.
+Giroudpuri Dham has been one of the most religious Destination to visit in Chhattisgarh.
 And Jaitkhamb enables the visitors to appreciate the sun's and nature's magnificence, rich greenery from up above.
-Giroudpuri Dham is situated at the confluence of the Mahanadi and the Jonk river located at an approximate distance of 80km from Bilaspur.
-This place is considered as one of the most reverential pilgrimage sites and is also the birthplace of the founder of Chattisgarh’s Satnami Panth, Shri Guru Ghasidas.
+Giroudpuri Dham is situated at the confluence of the Mahanadi and the Jonk river located at an approximate distance of 80 km from Bilaspur.
+This place is considered one of the most reverential pilgrimage sites and is also the birthplace of the founder of Chattisgarh’s Satnami Panth, Shri Guru Ghasidas.

-Amrit Kund.
-This amazing destination is just 1km away from Giroudpuri Dham.
-This place has an interesting history.
+This amazing destination is just 1 km away from Giroudpuri Dham and holds special relevance.
 If the stories are to be believed, then there used to be an acute shortage of drinking water here.
 And all the efforts made by the authorities didn’t bear any results.
-And even when the water was available, it was unfit for drinking.
+Even when the water was available, it was unfit for drinking.
 Seeing this miserable condition of the people, a local saint decided to help the people.
 With his divine powers, he touched the hillside with his toe and took away some rubble out of the place.
-To everyone’s surprise from the same very place a fountain of sweet, and cool water gushed out of the hillside.
-And this water was stored in a kund which is known as The Amrit Kund.
+To everyone’s surprise, from the same very place, a fountain of sweet and cool water gushed out of the hillside.
+This water was then stored in a Kund which is known as The Amrit Kund.

 How To Reach Giroudpuri Dham